drummonds/bytestoneblog/content/posts/ABNF and Plain Text Accounting/index.md

 It may not convenient or practical to have a single file represent the whole of the accounting journal.

 Pacioli describes having multiple books, the first one marked with a * and then A etcera.
-The ledgers openbalance is copied from the previous one.
+The ledgers opening balance is copied from the previous books closing balance.

 ## Periods